SMALL PHONE

 • Harley® chrome parts are batch plated (e.g., 32 fork sliders at once).
 This provides the highest level of control over processes, such as the position of the fork sliders and computerized control of all plating operations, including the electrical current, plating time, and electrolyte strength and temperature.

-Every Harley-Davidson® part has to meet a detailed set of specifications regarding materials, dimensions, and tolerances that create a superior product.
-This ensures the consistent quality Harley owners expect.
+Every Harley-Davidson® part must meet a detailed set of specifications regarding materials, dimensions, and tolerances that create a superior product.
+This ensures the consistent quality Harley® owners expect.

 To make sure chrome parts consistently meet the very high standards set for H-D® Genuine Motor Parts and Accessories (P&A), extensive testing is conducted for five different parameters: